Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 <!-- Here goes the store integration code -->
 ```

+Let’s say the Ecwid store is added to the `index.html` file on a server and it’s available on the site home page, e.g. `example.com` URL.

+You now want to enable clean URLs on that page so that your store pages URLs will look like this:

+* example.com/My-Product-p123
+* example.com/My-Category-c123

+At the same time, you want to keep the other pages of your site to open at their current URLs, e.g.

+- example.com/some_other_page.html

+Assuming your site structure looks like this:

+  - [www]
+    - .htaccess
+    - index.html
+    - some_other_page.html

+You’ll do that in two steps:

 That's it.
 Now open the storefront, navigate to any product page and refresh the page in your browser.
 Both navigation and page opening after refresh should work fine and you should see the new clean URLs enabled.